open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 the time of use.
 In this example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
-Where this becomes a burden, it is recommended to use the global meter factory to construct a static `Meter`, to construct metric instruments.
+Where this becomes a burden, it is recommended to use the global meter provider to construct a static `Meter`, to construct metric instruments.

 The situation is similar for users of Prometheus clients, where instruments are allocated statically and there is an implicit global.
 Such code may not have access to the appropriate `Meter` where instruments are defined.
-Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter`, to construct metric instruments.
+Where this becomes a burden, it is recommended to use the global meter provider to construct a static named `Meter`, to construct metric instruments.

 Applications are expected to construct long-lived instruments.